Application of integrated gradients explainability to sociopsychological semantic markers

 \subsection{Datasets}

-In order to test different algorithmic approaches, we selected a few datasets covering distinct content, as well as distinct sentence ranges.
-Specifically, we have: \begin{itemize} \item {\bf \#covid19} a dataset of covid19 Twitter posts collected during the period from February 11 to April 11, 2020, using the hashtag \#covid19 in the search; 1000 tweets per week were selected among the most influential, i.e. those that received the most reactions, replies, likes and quotes; the dataset is taken from \cite{erseghe2023projection}. \item {\bf IMDB} a set of 50K reviews of highly popular movies, allowing no more than 30 reviews per movie, typically used for binary sentiment classification \cite{maas2011learning}; the dataset was collected in 2011, and contains an even number of positive and negative reviews; it is available from HuggingFace.\footnote{\url{https://huggingface.co/datasets/stanfordnlp/imdb}} \item {\bf slurs} a set of 336 real or fictitious stories written by female participants in a 2022 questionnaire, describing a situation in which they experienced verbal aggression; the data is a subset including the two experimental conditions described in \cite{cervone2025words}. \item {\bf snippets} a collection of very short Twitter posts of a maximum of 5 words taken from the TweetEval dataset; specifically, we use ``SemEval 2018 Task 1: Affect in Tweets'' dataset, which focuses on detecting emotional content in social media posts \cite{mohammad2018semeval}. \end{itemize} To ensure correct input to our classifiers, the datasets ``IMDB'' and ``slurs'', which contain very long texts, were split into sentences to control the text length.
-A superficial cleaning was also applied to all datasets in order to remove mentions, html links, special characters, and double spaces, where present.
+In order to test different \Tom{attribution methods}, we selected a few datasets covering distinct content, as well as distinct sentence ranges.
+Specifically, we have: \begin{itemize} \item {\bf \#covid19} a dataset of COVID-19 Twitter posts collected from February 11 to April 11, 2020, using the hashtag \#covid19 in the search; 1000 tweets per week were selected among the most influential, i.e. those that received the most reactions, replies, likes and quotes; the dataset is taken from \cite{erseghe2023projection}. \item {\bf IMDB} a set of 50K reviews of highly popular movies, allowing no more than 30 reviews per movie, typically used for binary sentiment classification \cite{maas2011learning}; the dataset was collected in 2011, and contains an even number of positive and negative reviews; it is available from HuggingFace. \item {\bf slurs} a set of 336 real or fictitious stories written by female participants in a 2022 questionnaire, describing a situation in which they experienced verbal aggression; the data is a subset including the two experimental conditions described in \cite{cervone2025words}. \item {\bf snippets} a collection of very short Twitter posts of a maximum of 5 words taken from the TweetEval dataset; specifically, we use ``SemEval 2018 Task 1: Affect in Tweets'' dataset, which focuses on detecting emotional content in social media posts \cite{mohammad2018semeval}. \end{itemize}

+To ensure correct input to our regressors or classifiers, the datasets ``IMDB'' and ``slurs'', which contain very long texts, were split into sentences to control the text length.
+A superficial cleaning was also applied to all datasets in order to remove mentions, HTML links, special characters, and double spaces, where present.
 The text length distribution (number of tokens distribution) of the datasets is reported in \fig{IG2}.
 Note how ``IMDB'' and ``slurs'' show an equivalent distribution (at the sentence level) mostly active in the range from 5 to 40, while the distribution of the ``\#covid19'' dataset, where we kept the original tweets since they have a strict length limit, is active in a higher range, from 30 to 70.
 For the ``snippets'' database, the distribution is active in the lowest range of 0 to 40.